deakjahn/flutter_dropzone/flutter_dropzone/README.md

 Android and iOS, without the usual `dart:html` errors (this is what federated plugins are for).

 ## Breaking changes

+4.1.0 deprecates `onDrop` and all other functions using `dynamic` type because the newer Flutter JS support enforces stricter type checking. `onDrop` will be removed in a coming version.
+Use `onDropFile` and `onDropString` instead.

 4.0.0 is a breaking change because Flutter is actively working on the underlying web support and we're trying to follow suit.
 See: https://github.com/deakjahn/flutter_dropzone/issues/78